eclipsesource/tabris-js/doc/layout.md

 # Layout

 Tabris.js uses the native platform capabilities to layout UIs.
+As display density widely varies among mobile devices the pixel measures in Tabris.js are always expressed as [Device Independent Pixels](https://en.wikipedia.org/wiki/Device_independent_pixel).

 All widgets support a property `layoutData` that defines how the widget should be arranged.
 The value of `layoutData` must be an object with a combination of the following keys:

 - `left`
 - `right`